What Level of Data Encryption Does Your Business Need?

 In addition, it’s vital to understand the differences between the 128-bit and 256-bit encryption models.
 As is the case in most technical areas, the higher the number the better and the data encryption world is no exception.

 Now that you’re familiar with the basics, it’s time to ask yourself, what type of data encryption does your business need to keep your files safe?
 Exactly what types of files should be encrypted?
-Of course, the benefits of encryption keep sensitive data private and allow only authorized users to decrypt it, so even if it is compromised, it’s protected with a strong layer of security.
+Of course, the benefits of encryption keep sensitive data private and allow only authorized users to decrypt it, so even if it is compromised, it’s protected with a strong layer of data security.

 What Types Of Files Should You Encrypt?